 Take a look at the fruits of their labor.
 My oldest has done the most makeovers up to this point, with one of his latest being this grain sack coffee table.

-We were all so excited for him when it sold in less than an hour of listing it in my shop.
+Moreover, we were all so excited for him when it sold in less than an hour of listing it in my shop.
 It’s fun to work alongside and teach them the skills of earning a living.
 My hope is that they are learning to appreciate the value of a dollar and that hard work pays off, among other things.

 My oldest three have worked alongside each other most of the time.
 They are Mr. I, Miss C, and Miss S. When I receive a piece of furniture for free, I take turns giving it to them so they can work on it.
 Here is a table I found on Craigslist free section and gave to my daughter:

-They have fun working together, and my yet-to-be-remodeled living room is the catch-all for all our projects.
+In fact, they have fun working together, and my yet-to-be-remodeled living room is the catch-all for all our projects.

 Here’s how they turned out…